GST and the Taxation of Cryptocurrencies

 Only business-use products and services qualify for GST input tax credit.

 Cryptocurrency, digital assets, and other cryptocurrency trading items and services are subject to GST.
-Digital assets might get input tax credited.
+Businesses might be able to claim input tax credits for digital assets.
 Additional services include broker commission, consultation fees, software, digital asset creation costs, etc.

 captainbiz cryptocurrency and digital asset gst tax credit claims